Single Candlestick Patterns: Overview, 8 Types, Trading Strategy, Pros vs Cons

 Single candlestick patterns are individual candlestick formations that provide trading signals within a single candle.
-They differ from multi-candlestick patterns like the head and shoulders, which require two or more candles to form.
+Single candlestick patterns differ from multi-candlestick patterns which require two or more candles to form.
 These single-candle patterns can identify potential reversals or continuations of the current trend.

-The most commonly used single candlestick patterns are the hammer, inverted hammer, shooting star, and hanging man.
-They have specific shapes that signal potential bullish or bearish reversals when they occur at market bottoms or tops, respectively.
+The most commonly used single candlestick patterns are the shooting star, hanging man, inverted hammer, doji, marubozu.
+These single candlesticks have specific shapes that signal potential bullish or bearish reversals when they occur at market bottoms or tops, respectively.
 Their formation reflects a tug-of-war between buyers and sellers during the period of the candle.

 The advantage of single-candle patterns is they provide quick trading signals within just one candle period.
 Their simple shapes make it easy to identify potential entry points.
 Single candle patterns can be useful for short-term day trading strategies due to their speed.